- 1 What is Cardiac cycle

 (C) Physiological reactions involved in muscular work are:

-- Intensity of muscular activity – Cardiovascular reactions and aerobic works capacity.
+- The intensity of muscular activity – Cardiovascular reactions and aerobic works capacity.

 - Sex – As stated ‘Age’ above.